Subscribe to updates

 9. The council should proactively promote the benefits of social value that has been delivered to residents.

-The committee agreed in principle to the draft recommendations, with some amendments to the wording.
+The committee agreed in principle the draft recommendations, and will circulate a perfected draft for final comment.

-The committee discussed the forward plan, scrutiny review tracker, and work programme.
-They also agreed to set in train for the meeting on the 3rd of July the Q4 performance deep dive, focusing on areas where the RAG rating was amber or red for delivery on the missions.
+The committee agreed to focus on areas where the RAG rating was amber or red for delivery on the missions.

 Attendees